Foocett/Pymos/README.md

 # Pymos
- A Desmos-like program that I am creating out of pure spite for the TI-84
+ Pymos is a Desmos-like program that I am creating out of pure spite for the TI-84 ...